broman/FabricEnchantments/README.md

 ## Enchantments

 #### Chest
-- Chorus Empowerment: Teleports attackers away from you
+- Ender Blessing: Teleports attackers away from you
-- Shock Enchantment (Name WIP): Strikes attackers with lightning
+- Shocking Riposte: Strikes attackers with lightning

 #### Sword
 - Criticality: Has a chance to deal extra magic damage